Important Information

 • Make sure any offers are relevant for you.

-We will go on sharing your personal information with CRAs for as long as you are a customer.
-This will also include details of funds going into the account, and the account balance.
-If you borrow, it will also include details of your repayments and whether you repay in full and on time.
-We will also tell the CRAs when you settle your accounts with us.
+This will include details of money going into the account, and the account balance.
+If you borrow, it will also include details of your repayments, and whether you repay in full and on time.
+We’ll also tell the CRAs when you settle your accounts with us.
 The CRAs may give this information to other organisations that want to check your credit status.

-When we ask CRAs about you or your business, they will note it on your credit file.
+When we ask CRAs about you or your business, they’ll note it on your credit file.
 This is called a credit search.
 Other lenders may see this and we may see credit searches from other lenders.

-If you apply for a product with someone else, we will link your records with theirs.
-We will do the same if you tell us you have a spouse, partner or civil partner – or that you are in business with other partners or directors.
+If you apply for a product with someone else, we’ll link your records with theirs.
+We’ll do the same if you tell us you have a spouse, partner or civil partner – or that you are in business with other partners or directors.

 You should tell them about this before you apply for a product or service.
-It is important that they know your records will be linked together, and that credit searches may be made on them.
+It’s important that they know your records will be linked together, and that credit searches may be made on them.

 CRAs will also link your records together.
 These links will stay on your files unless one of you asks the CRAs to break the link.
-You will normally need to give proof that you no longer have a financial link with each other.
+You’ll normally need to give proof that you no longer have a financial link with each other.

-You can find out more about the CRAs on their websites, in the Credit Reference Agency Information Notice.
+You can find out more about the CRAs on their websites, in the Credit Reference Agency Information Notice (CRAIN).
 This includes details about:

 • Who they are